Amey-Thakur/SYSTEM-PROGRAMMING-AND-COMPILER-CONSTRUCTION-AND-SYSTEM-SOFTWARE-LAB/README.md

 ## Syllabus

 > **[Official CBCGS Syllabus](Syllabus/TE%20BE%20Comp%20Engg%20CBCGS%20Syllabus.pdf)**
-> Complete Third Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for SPCC and SSL.
+> Complete Third Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for System Programming and Compiler Construction and System Software Laboratory.

 > [!IMPORTANT]
 > Always verify the latest syllabus details with the official University of Mumbai website, as curriculum updates may occur after this repository's archival date.